- Written by Dr.Mehmet Demircioglu

 What lighting and angles make progress photos useful?

 Useful progress photos are boring in the best way.
 Same room.
 Same light.
 Same distance.
 Same camera height.
 Same hair direction.
 Same dry or wet condition.
-The same calm approach helps when you use a hair transplant glossary to separate terms such as shedding, shock loss, and graft loss.
 This is how you create a record that a surgeon can actually interpret.

 The worst comparison is a flattering photo from one month against a harsh photo from another month.
 A soft window light photo can make the hair look stronger.
 A direct bathroom light can expose scalp contrast.
 A flash photo can make the same area look dramatically thinner.

-I often ask patients to send both ordinary light and harsher light if they are worried, but those two categories should not be mixed randomly.
+If you are worried, both ordinary light and harsher light can be useful, but those two categories should not be mixed randomly.
 Compare ordinary light with ordinary light.
 Compare harsh light with harsh light.
 Otherwise, you are comparing the lighting, not the transplant.

 Hair condition also matters.
 Wet hair separates and shows the scalp.
 Oily hair clumps.
 Very short hair removes styling coverage.
 Longer hair can hide thin areas.
 None of these views is automatically false, but each view answers a different question.

-This is why I wrote separately about hair transplant results in harsh light and wet hair.
+That difference is part of hair transplant results in harsh light and wet hair.
 Those conditions can reveal weaknesses, but they can also exaggerate concerns if the patient treats them as the only truth.

-A good photo set should show the result as you live with it, not only as you fear it.
-I want to see the hair in normal social light, and I also want to know what happens under stronger light if the patient is concerned.
+A useful photo set should show the result as you live with it, not only as you fear it.
+Normal social light matters, and stronger light can be added if the patient is concerned.

 If someone helps you take photos, ask the same person to repeat the same views.
 If you take them alone, use a mirror or tripod position that can be repeated.
 Consistency is not perfection.
 It is a way to reduce the number of variables that can fool you.